A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

 \begin{itemize}

-\item \textbf{Mapping the connection between halo mass, stellar mass distributions, and stellar population properties}: recent works involving deep imaging and weak lensing data reveal that the outer stellar halo of massive ETGs could be a powerful halo mass proxy \citep[e.g.,][]{HuangMNRAS2022}.
-More importantly, these data could help us connect the halo assembly history to the stellar mass distributions of the central massive galaxies. \citet{Huang2020ASAP} developed a model to constrain the halo mass variation across a 2-D parameter space defined by an inner and outer stellar mass\footnote{The original work uses an inner stellar mass and the total stellar mass.
-However, using an outskirt stellar mass was proven to have more advantage in constraining the halo mass.}, similar to the one used in the extendedness-split in this work.
-This model firmly predicted that, at a fixed total stellar mass, massive ETGs with more extended stellar halos, on average, reside in more massive dark matter halos.
-To confirm whether the \alphafe{} increases along with (or deviates from) the direction for higher halo mass on this 2-D plane (see Figure~\ref{fig:illustration}), beyond the simple sample-split method used here, will tremendously help us refine this critical scenario to understand the formation of massive galaxies.
-In \citet{ScholzDiaz2022MNRAS}, the authors have explored a similar direction by investigating the variation of stellar age, metallicity, and \alphafe{} (within the SDSS' fiber aperture) over the velocity dispersion-halo mass plane for SDSS galaxies.
-While the authors explored the overall trends across a much wider range of velocity dispersion or halo mass than this work, when focusing on ETGs with high-\sigmacen{}, they also noticed a ``secondary yet noticeable role'' of halo mass.
-Assuming the more extended massive ETGs studied here live in more massive dark matter halos, the negative metallicity dependence and the positive \alphafe{} dependence on halo mass at fixed velocity dispersion are qualitatively consistent with our result.
-At the same time, in the near future, we believe that 1. the \feh{} and \alphafe{} of the stellar halo could be a more powerful tool to disentangle the different physical processes that drive the \insitu{} and \exsitu{} growth; 2. jointly constrain the galaxy-halo connection model for different stellar masses and velocity dispersion with weak lensing data will be a significant improvement compared to the stellar-halo mass relation (SHMR) today.
+\item \textbf{Mapping the connection between halo mass, stellar mass distributions, and stellar population properties}: Recent work shows that the outer stellar halo of massive ETGs could be a powerful halo-mass proxy \citep[e.g.,][]{HuangMNRAS2022}.
+A model developed by \citet{Huang2020ASAP}, which constrains the halo mass variation across a 2-D parameter space defined by an inner and outer stellar mass\footnote{The original work uses an inner stellar mass and the total stellar mass.
+However, using an outskirt stellar mass was proven to have more advantage in constraining the halo mass.} also predicted that massive ETGs with more extended stellar halos reside in more massive dark matter halos.
+To confirm whether the \alphafe{} increases along with (or deviates from) the direction for higher halo mass on this 2-D plane (see Figure~\ref{fig:illustration}), beyond the simple sample-split method used here, will help us refine this critical scenario to understand the formation of massive galaxies.
+In \citet{ScholzDiaz2022MNRAS}, the authors also found that, when focusing on ETGs with high \sigmacen{}, halo mass plays a ''secondary yet noticeable role''.
+In the near future, we believe that 1. the \feh{} and \alphafe{} of the stellar halo could be a more powerful tool to disentangle the different physical processes that drive the \insitu{} and \exsitu{} growth; 2. jointly constraining the galaxy-halo connection model with weak lensing data will be a significant improvement compared to the stellar-halo mass relation (SHMR) today.